dabit3/polygon-ethereum-nextjs-marketplace/README.md

         runs: 200
       }
     }
-  },
-  paths: {
-    sources: "./contracts",
-    tests: "./test",
-    cache: "./cache",
-    artifacts: "./artifacts"
-  },
+  }
 };
 ```

-Update __.infuraid__ with your [Infura](https://infura.io/) project ID and, if you are planning on deploying to the main network, update __.secret__ with the Private Key of the account that you would like to use to deploy.
+If using Infura, update __.infuraid__ with your [Infura](https://infura.io/) project ID and, if you are planning on deploying to the main network, update __.secret__ with the Private Key of the account that you would like to use to deploy.